McKinney quadruple murder: Police response

-One month after the killings, police believed they had solved the case but soon realized that those suspects were not guilty due to a lack of evidence and were released.
+One month after the killings, police believed they had solved the case, but soon released the suspects for lack of evidence.
 It wasn't until several years after the case that the authorities were led to Eddie Williams and the Cortez brothers.
-The case had not been progressing steadily until Talisha Haithcox, 37, called the police and told them that her boyfriend, Eddie Williams, was involved with the murders of the four victims in McKinney, Texas.
+Talisha Haithcox, 37, called the police and told them that her boyfriend, Eddie Williams, was involved with the murders of the four victims in McKinney, Texas.
 McKinney Police Detective Joe Arp eventually gathered DNA evidence that linked Raul Cortez to the crime scene on Truett Street in McKinney, Texas.
 Investigators collected a cigarette butt from the place where Cortez worked in Florida to use as DNA evidence against the suspect.
 Also, investigators retrieved DNA evidence from the latex glove pieces and duct tape the suspects left behind in the house on the day of the murders.
-Arp used the cigarette butt and the latex pieces to cross-reference and was found to have matched once tested.
+Arp used the cigarette butt and the latex pieces to cross-reference and the profiles matched.

-Williams and Haithcox went to the police station on June 14, 2007.
-They cooperated with the police.
+Williams and Haithcox went to the police station on June 14, 2007, and they cooperated with the police.
 Williams told police officials that before the shooting, he had been at Raul Cortez's house in McKinney planning to rob Cliff's Checking Cashing business, where Rosa Barbosa was the manager.
 Williams also stated that while they were planning the robbery, Raul Cortez fired his .25-caliber pistol into the ceiling of his house at 312 South Kentucky Street in McKinney while his brother stood outside to listen and see if he could hear the shot being fired.
 Police officials recovered fragments of the bullet in the South Kentucky residence and matched those fragments to those removed from victims Mark Barbosa, 25, and Austin York.
 Williams admitted to shooting Austin York and explained that his main reasoning was that the Cortez brothers would have killed him if he hadn't shot Austin.
-Haithcox's 18-year-old son, Cody, reasoned with the police officials about why Williams might have shot Austin.
-"I heard Shorty (Eddie Williams’ street name) talk about Javier.
-He was his friend," (Dallas News) Cody said.
-"If anything, I think they made him do it.
-He's not that type of guy."

 Javier Cortez, 31; Raul Cortez, 26; and Eddie Williams were all arrested and charged.
 Williams pled guilty to three counts of murder in 2010 and was sentenced to 20 years.
 Raul Cortez was convicted on January 29, 2009, of capital murder and sentenced to death on February 2.
 Williams's relatively lighter sentence compared to that received by Raul Cortez was justified by his co-operation with police and his history of mental disabilities.
 Javier Cortez pled guilty to federal weapons charges and was sentenced to four years in prison.
-He is currently serving his sentence at the Clements Unit in Amarillo.
+Javier served his four-year sentence at the Clements Unit in Amarillo, and was released in January 2011.
+Raul Cortez is currently serving his sentence at the Allan B. Polunsky Unit in West Livingston, while Williams is currently serving his sentence at the Alfred D. Hughes Unit in Gatesville.